JRaams/aoc-2020/README.md

 #### 1.2.
 Steps

-1. Change dir to the desired day, e.g.
-   (Assuming you are in 'aoc-2020'): `$ cd src/day1`
+1. Change dir to the desired day (Assuming you are in folder 'aoc-2020'): `$ cd calendar/day1`

 2. Run main.go:
    `$ go run main.go`